-- 1. Students have passed the examination of the propaedeutic year or the study programme if they have passed all units of study which form part of the propaedeutic year or the study programme, as referred to in Article 14 (Section 7.10 of the Act.) - 2.
-Certificates are given at the following occasions: - on passing the propaedeutic year examination; - on passing the study programme's final examination. - 3.
-The certificate will only be given after it has been established that the student is enrolled and has paid his or her tuition fees for all the enrolment years (Section 7.11 of the WHW.) - 4.
+1. Students have passed the examination of the foundation year or the study programme if they have passed all units of study which form part of the foundation year or the study programme, as referred to in Article 14 (Section 7.10 of the Act.).

+- 2. Certificates are given at the following occasions: - on passing the foundation year examination; - on passing the study programme's final examination. - 3.
+The certificate will only be given after it has been established that the student is enrolled and has paid his tuition fees for all the enrolment years.
+(Section 7.11 of the WHW.) - 4.
 After successful completion of the examination, the Examination Board awards the certificate.
 The certificate is dated on the date of the student's final academic activity.
+The certificate of a study programme comes with a diploma supplement.
+This diploma supplement may include mention of a student's board activities (see Article 10).
+Students who have served as members of the Examination Appeals Board may also request that activity to be included on their diploma supplement.

-The certificate of a study programme comes with a diploma supplement. - The Examination Board will determine that the student has passed within a maximum of eight calendar weeks after the last academic activity. - If the student wishes for the certificate to be dated later, the student must postpone the completion of his or her final academic activity. - The certificate is signed on behalf of the Examination Board by the (deputy) chairman, the (deputy) secretary, the candidate and, if applicable, an external expert (Section 7.11 of the WHW).
-On behalf of the institute, the Examination Board also confers on the student the degree of the study programme. - 5.
+The Examination Board will determine whether a student has passed within a maximum of eight calendar weeks after the student's final academic activity (test or examination).

+If the student wishes for the certificate to be dated later, the student must postpone the completion of his final academic activity.

+- 5. The certificate is signed on behalf of the Examination Board by the (deputy) chairman, the (deputy) secretary, the candidate and, if applicable, an external expert.
+(Section 7.11 of the WHW).
+On behalf of the institute, the Examination Board also confers on the student the degree if the student has taken the study programme examination.
 For the study programme's examination the Bachelor of Science degree is awarded. - 6.
-The award ceremony takes place at a time decided by the institute. - 7.
+The award ceremony takes place at a time decided by the institute.

+Students who passed the study programme examination and have requested the postponement of the award of the certificate may be issued a statement that the study programme degree has been conferred on them.
+(Section 7.11 of the WHW.) - 7.
 The certificates of students whose performance has been extraordinary will state the distinctions referred to below.
-The Examination Board is entitled, in individual cases, to determine that a student who has committed an act of fraud cannot receive a distinction on his certificate.
+No distinctions are granted with the Foundation certificate.
 The distinction 'cum laude' is the highest degree possible.

-Students will be awarded the distinction 'cum laude' if they meet the following criteria: Students who score a weighted average of 8.0 or higher for the post-propaedeutic components of the major, receive the distinction 'cum laude'.
-Exemptions and components who are assessed as passed/not passed are not counted.
-Students will be awarded the distinction 'with merit' if they meet the following criteria:
+Students will be awarded the distinction 'cum laude' if they meet the following criteria: Students who score a weighted average of 8.0 or higher (not rounded, but actual) receive the distinction 'cum laude'.
+Exemptions, components that are assessed as passed/not passed and results from the Foundation Phase and Minor are not counted.

-The regulation for the distinction 'with merit' is identical, yet requires a weighted average of 7.0.
+Students will be awarded the distinction 'with merit' if they meet the following criteria: The regulation for the distinction 'with merit' is identical, yet requires a weighted average of 7.0.